casperwilkes/photo_gallery_new/README.md

 uses the now deprecated mysql* functions.
 The new application utilizes an ORM.
 Again, the two applications are vastly different, but use the same layout and key ideas.

-##To Use the Projects
+##To Use the Project
 I have included the migrations needed to set up the database.
 I have also provided the sql to start up the application.
-The sql for the database can be found in the sql directory at the base of the project.

-To get the project up and running, clone the repository, then run composer update.
-Import the SQL into your MySQL database, and go into *fuel/app/config/development/db.php* file and update the username and password
+To get the project up and running, clone the repository, then run `composer update` inside the project folder on the command line.
+Import the SQL into your MySQL database, and go into *fuel/app/config/development/db.php* file and update the username and password to connect with the database.
+The Administrator user name and password are:
+- Username
+ - admin
+- Password
+ - password

+Twig has been added to the templating system.
+In order for the templates to display, you will need to replace the *fuel/packages/parser/classes/twig/fuel/extension.php* file.git

+The sql for the database and the twig extension can be found in the includes directory at the root of the project.

 ##The Road Ahead
 I am already working on and plan on implementing the following features:
-~~ - User profiles~~
+- ~~User profiles~~
-~~ - Multiple user uploads instead of just admin upload~~
+- ~~Multiple user uploads instead of just admin upload~~
-- Group controls
+- ~~Group controls~~
-~~ - User emails~~
+- User emails
-~~ - More admin control~~
+- ~~More admin control~~
 - A log reader (*I plan on turning this into a fuelphp package*)
 - A much richer experience all around